cGNF-Dev/RcGNF/README.md

    devtools::install_github("cGNF-Dev/RcGNF")
    ```

    If you encounter the error message `Python installation not found in common locations.
-Please set the RCGNF_PYTHON_PATH environment variable to your Python installation and reload the package`, follow these steps:
+Please set the RCGNF_PYTHON_PATH environment variable to your Python installation and reload the package`, proceed as follows:

    1. Find the Python path by typing `which python` (macOS/Linux) or `where python` (Windows) in the terminal/Command Prompt.